callumenator/glui/readme.markdown

 This repo contains routines for creating and managing windows, handling window events, loading and rendering truetype fonts using freetype, and drawing GUI elements in openGL.

+There is a screenshot on the wiki https://github.com/callumenator/glui/wiki.

 ###Windows:
 Create a window:
 ```